reduxframework/docs/docs/core-fields/box-shadow.md

 # Box Shadow

-The Box Shadow controls allows for the addition of a box shadow to be drawn around any specified element.
+The Box Shadow control allows for the addition of a box shadow to be drawn around any specified element.

 <span style="display:block;text-align:center">![](./img/box-shadow.png)</span>